Online mail for business

 Step 6: Select the applicable change option available on the page and complete the steps

-Note: If you register for CRA email notifications by providing an email address and activate paper mail for your business, the CRA will send your business correspondence by paper mail.
-The CRA may also send you an email notification if the mail is also available in My Business Account.
+Note: If you activate paper mail but also register for CRA email notifications, the CRA will send your correspondence by paper mail and may also send you email notifications.

 For more information see Email notifications from the CRA – Businesses